jingyuyao/tactical-adventure/readme.md

 - Listen to user input
 - Dispatches input to models via visitor pattern, this minimizes logic in controllers

+## Data
+- Only the data part of an object is saved
+- The data objects are dynamically saved and loaded with the class information intact
+- The data objects should be able to create an instance of the game object using visitor pattern

 # Development plan
 - MVC
 - path finding + moving